jayway/webbstuga-startkit/bootstrap/README.md

 Stubbed json API responses are stored in /api/

-This branch is comes with a tricky task: to be able to filter out completed or in-progress items in api.js.
+This exercise is basically just to make your web app a bit prettier, using Bootstrap 3.
+Note that using Bootstrap comes with some caveats.
+It's not a free lunch.
+Feel free to ask about the pros and cons of using Bootstrap.